• Skip to primary navigation

 • Stir in the rice and salmon flakes, making sure there are no clumps of rice and that everything is well distributed.

-• Pour over your soy sauce and the other tablespoon of sesame oil, mix well once more, then continue to cook for about 3-4 minutes on high heat, stirring every 30 seconds or so, until the rice is warmed through and slightly toasted.
+• Pour over your soy sauce and the sesame oil, mix well once more, then continue to cook for about 3-4 minutes on high heat, stirring every 30 seconds or so, until the rice is warmed through and slightly toasted.

 • Serve topped with the green slices of spring onion you saved earlier.
 Add extra white pepper and soy sauce to your taste if desired.